nabin-niroula/ms-capstone/README.md

 ## Malicious DNS over Https traffic detection and mitigation
 It's an MS research and developement project that encompasses variious Cyber Security and Computer Networking principles and practices.
 A program to test and validate collected datasets is developed using Python and Mininet, while emphasizing on Spanning Tree, TCP/IP, DNS, DHCP, SNTP & FTP protocols, OSI Model, attack vectors, Software Defined Network, and some machine learning algorithms.
+Almost 6 thousands datasets were used to test the feasibility of the developed program.
 The thesis is successfully defended and the findings were approved by the committe of graduate research evaluation professors.

 #### Sample Screenshots: